HectorTM/MedLab-AI/README.md

 ### 1. Calculate the number of lines and the average of the field 'tip_amount':

 First of all we need to connect with the AWS(Amazon) service, where the data is storaged.
 To be able to do that, we are going to use the native library Boto3.
 In this case, we need to extract the information relevant from the URL given, ie bucket and key.
-Then process the column we are asked for “tip_amount”, trying to have the file  processing as light as we can, since we cannot manage the download process.
+Then process the column we are asked for ï¿½tip_amountï¿½, trying to have the file  processing as light as we can, since we cannot manage the download process.
 The first time we are asked for this information, we could keep it in the server, so we dont connect with Amazon again, but seems to be a must in the proyect.
 Afger we have the file and the data available, I've choosen pandas for the cals since it's a bast extended library, needing the data as dataframe, while is available as  botocore.response.StreamingBody.
 Once the data is readed (only the column we need), just use the methods panda gives us.

 Perhaps using an algorithm able to calculate mean iteratively, could be faster/lighter, but pandas is so extended that we trust it solution is more than sharped.
 Remember to hide the sensitive information (accounts/passwords).